 November 2016 - April 2017

-1. Found out existing pain points that users had encounted during their experience with Tong Qu's iOS app.
+1. Find out existing pain points that users had with Tong Qu's iOS app.

-2. Discovered other user requirements from different user groups for adding/deleting/modifying features in the following design phases.
+2. Discovered other user needs from different user groups.

 Selection of Methods and Justification: